jeffdemeutter/TribeEngine/README.md

   If you followed my [Basic-VCPKG-guide](https://github.com/Tboske/Basic-VCPKG-guide/blob/main/README.md), I suggested installing VCPKG in `C:\vcpkg\`.

 If you copied it into this directory, just run it and it should install everything.

-If this is done, you should be able to compile the project!
+When the .bat file finishes the installation, you should be able to compile the project!

 #### seperate commands
 Here are all the commands the .bat file runs and you can run them seperatly if you'd like.